late4ever/Mistia-Labs/docs/content/services/kuma.md

 1. Navigate to [https://kuma.mistia.xyz](https://kuma.mistia.xyz)

-2. Create an administrator account when prompted.
+2. Create an administrator account

 3. Start adding your services as monitors.
-A good starting point is to add all the `*.mistia.xyz` URLs for your core services.
+A good starting point is to add all the `*.mistia.xyz` URLs for your core services